arbet/wordpress-linkedin-login/readme.txt

 1. After creating the application, you will be able to see your API key and secret.
 Copy and paste them into your plugin.

 == Changelog ==

+= 0.5 =
+* Added an option to allow for a one-time redirect URL upon registration

 = 0.4.3 =
 * Bug was not properly fixed in previous versions, fixed now